 “One of the most popular ways to add scale to the overall ring is by surrounding the center diamond with a halo of small, pavé-set diamonds,” Kwiat says.
 “It’s a classic and beautiful design, with the added benefit that the outer border gives the impression of a larger center diamond.
 The key to a beautiful halo design is ensuring that the halo is delicate so that it supports the center stone rather than detracts from it.

-Stephanie Gottlieb, a New York City-based jewelry designer, agrees.
+Stephanie Gottlieb, a New York City-based jewellery designer, agrees.
 “A halo can add substantial visual size to a center stone,” she says.
 “When adding a subtle pavé halo, it can become an ‘extension’ of the stone.
 A halo can also be done in a more obviously ‘designed’ way, where the design then becomes the focus of the ring, rather than the center stone.”
 Her Sunburst halo ring is a perfect example of this technique.

 2. Bring on the Bezel

 While halos are certainly popular, many brides are opting for more unique techniques to make their engagement rings look bigger.
-“There is nothing like a hunky, chunky bezel to make a diamond look larger,” says jewelry designer Briony Raymond.
+“There is nothing like a hunky, chunky bezel to make a diamond look larger,” says jewellery designer Briony Raymond.
 “The bezel is a time-tested setting that favors those who love a more substantial overall look, an aesthetic of which we are enormously in favor!”
 Gottlieb agrees, explaining that “the thin perimeter of metal extends the appearance of size beyond the perimeter of the stone, and when set in platinum, it almost disappears!”

 3. So Long, Solitaire